GT-ARC/chariot-ml-engine/README.md

 ```
 '/cloud/db/deleteDatabase/'
 {
-   "database": "ChariotCloud"           # Name of the database to be deleted.
+   "database": "predictive_maintenance"           # Name of the database to be deleted.
 }
 Returns result.
 ```